Jamsey911/RPSLS_MP2/README.md

 1. As a returning user, I want a game that is replayable
 2. As a returnign user, I want to play a simple game of chance
 3. As a returning user, I want an easy to understand game interface
-4. As a returning user, I want a game that is interactive

 #### Site Owner
 1. As the site owner, I want users to find the site easy to use